A Pandemic Tribute to Charlotte Brontë

 Reader, which Bell tolls for me?

 Margaret D. Stetz is the Mae and Robert Carter Professor of Women's Studies and Professor of Humanities at the University of Delaware.
 At age sixteen, she began publishing poetry in literary magazines such as Hanging Loose and Beyond Baroque, but then abandoned the genre for decades, dedicating herself instead to teaching work by other poets, especially women.
 Recently, however, poems have started to appear suddenly in her dreams, on her computer screen, and on stray pieces of paper on her kitchen counter.
-These are two of them.

 Latest posts by Margaret D. Stetz (see all)